 The CurvatureAnisotropicDiffusionImageFilter class requires a couple of parameters to be defined.
 The following are typical values for 2D images.
 However they may have to be adjusted depending on the amount of noise present in the input image.
-This filter has been discussed in Section 6.5.2.
+This filter has been discussed in Section 6.7.3.

 '''

 smoothing->SetTimeStep( 0.125 );

 smoothing->SetNumberOfIterations( 5 );

-smoothing->SetConductanceParameter( 3.0 );
+smoothing->SetConductanceParameter( 9.0 );

 '''

 The GradientMagnitudeRecursiveGaussianImageFilter performs the equivalent of a convolution with a Gaussian kernel followed by a derivative operator.
 The sigma of this Gaussian can be used to control the range of influence of the image edges.
-This filter has been discussed in Section 6.3.2
+This filter has been discussed in Section 6.4.2

 '''

-gradientMagnitude->SetSigma( sigma )
+gradientMagnitude->SetSigma( sigma );

 '''

 The SigmoidImageFilter class requires two parameters to define the linear transformation to be applied to the sigmoid argument.
 These parameters are passed using the SetAlpha() and SetBeta() methods.
 In the context of this example, the parameters are used to intensify the differences between regions of low and high values in the speed image.
 In an ideal case, the speed value should be 1.0 in the homogeneous regions of anatomical structures and the value should decay rapidly to 0.0 around the edges of structures.
 The heuristic for finding the values is the following.
 From the gradient magnitude image, let's call K1 the minimum value along the contour of the anatomical structure to be segmented.
 Then, let's call K2 an average value of the gradient magnitude in the middle of the structure.
 These two values indicate the dynamic range that we want to map to the interval [0:1] in the speed image.
 We want the sigmoid to map K1 to 0.0 and K2 to 1.0.
+Given that K1 is expected to be higher than K2 and we want to map those values to 0.0 and 1.0 respectively, we want to select a negative value for alpha so that the sigmoid function will also do an inverse intensity mapping.
 This mapping will produce a speed image such that the level set will march rapidly on the homogeneous region and will definitely stop on the contour.
-The suggested value for beta is (K1 + K2)/2 while the suggested value for alpha is (K1 - K2)/6.
+The suggested value for beta is (K1 + K2)/2 while the suggested value for alpha is (K2 - K1)/6, which must be a negative number.
 In our simple example the values are provided by the user from the command line arguments.
 The user can estimate these values by observing the gradient magnitude image.